Upon successful completion of the program, students will be able to:

 HSE Practitioners are employed in a variety of industries, including construction, manufacturing, health care, education, and oil and gas.
 HSE Practitioners are responsible for preventing human, environmental and ﬁnancial losses by effectively identifying, assessing and controlling HSE risks and complying with HSE laws, standards, and international best practices.
 HSE Practitioners are also employed by government ministries who are responsible for enforcing HSE legislation.
 In both the private and public sector, HSE Practitioners play a vital role in protecting the health and safety of workers and the environment.

-Graduates of the Occupational Health, Safety and Environment program may have the opportunity to transfer course credits to other academic institutions.
-A current list of post-secondary institutions offering admission and transfer credit to CNA-Q graduates who meet the entrance requirements is available from the Registrar’s Ofﬁce or the Career Counseling and Resource Centre.
+A current list of post-secondary institutions offering admission and transfer credit to CNA-Q graduates who meet the entrance requirements is available from the Admissions & Registration Department or the Career Counseling and Resource Centre.

 We are excited you are interested in joining CNA-Q's School of Health Sciences!
 You can request for more information or contact below for general inquires: